coderolls/coderolls-blog/_posts/git/2019-12-20-basic-git-commands.md

 ```
 $ git add .
 ```
-Any staged changes will become the part of the next snapshot and a part of the repository's history.
+Any staged changes will become part of the next snapshot and a part of the repository's history.

-You can stage and take a snapshot of the current changes in a single command also but is not recommended.
+You can stage and take a snapshot of the current changes in a single command but is not recommended.

-Staging your changes first and then taking snapshot gives you complete control over the repository's history.
+Staging your changes first and then taking a snapshot gives you complete control over the repository's history.

 The following GIF shows the `git add` command

 ![GIF showing git add command](/assets/images/2019-12-20-basic-git-commands/git-add.gif)

 ## 4. `git commit`
- `git commit` save the snapshot to the repository's history.
+ `git commit` saves the snapshot to the repository's history.

 `git add` does the first step i.e. staging the changes and `git commit` does the final step i.e. it saves the snapshot to the repository's history.
-In GIT these two-step completes the changes tracking process.
+In GIT these two steps complete the changes tracking process.

 ```
 $ git commit -m "<meaningful-git-commit-message>